Delis99/smart-study/README.md

 Another significant challenge was image data truncation.
 When passing base64-encoded images as action group parameters, the Bedrock Agent was truncating the data to approximately 16 characters, making image analysis impossible.
 The solution was to store images in sessionAttributes instead, where they remain intact and accessible to the Lambda functions.
 This required careful debugging and understanding of how Bedrock Agents handle different types of data.

 Getting the agent to autonomously detect and analyze uploaded images required crafting explicit instructions with strong directive language.
 Initially, the agent would respond with "I don't see an image" despite the image being present in sessionAttributes.
 The solution was to provide step-by-step protocols in the agent instructions, using keywords like "MUST" and "NEVER" to establish clear behavior patterns.
-This taught an important lesson: autonomous AI agents need explicit guidance to behave autonomously—they don't inherently know what to do.
+This taught an important lesson: autonomous AI agents need explicit guidance to behave autonomously they don't inherently know what to do.

 Rate limiting was another challenge, with AWS Bedrock initially providing only 2 requests per minute.
 This severely limited testing during development.
 The solution involved implementing retry logic for throttling exceptions, providing clear user feedback about rate limits, and requesting a quota increase from AWS.
 The system now handles rate limiting gracefully while waiting for the increased quota.

 ## Impact and Results

 Smart Study Buddy successfully demonstrates that autonomous AI agents can provide genuinely useful educational support.
-The system is fully deployed and production-ready, operating at approximately $5 per month with AWS credits.
-It handles text and images seamlessly, responds in both English and Spanish fluently, and provides current information through real-time web search—all while requiring zero manual commands from users.
+The system is fully deployed and production ready, operating at approximately $5 per month with AWS credits.
+It handles text and images seamlessly, responds in both English and Spanish fluently, and provides current information through real-time web search all while requiring zero manual commands from users.

 The project addresses real educational inequality by breaking down language barriers for Spanish-speaking students, making visual learning accessible through image analysis, and providing 24/7 intelligent tutoring at minimal cost.
 It proves that AI agents with proper instruction design can make complex, multi-step decisions reliably in production environments.